“How lucky am I to have something that makes saying goodbye so hard.”

 You see, goodbyes are like family heirlooms—packed with the weight of our emotions and the patina of our memories.
 They’re not just moments, they’re the keepsakes of the heart.
 Think of your grandmother’s cookie jar, not just a container, but a vault of sweet, flour-dusted memories.
 Or consider the old family photo album, each page a portal to a time when hairstyles were questionable, but the joy was palpable.
 These goodbyes, they’re like turning the pages of that album, a nostalgic journey through the snapshots of life.

 Yet, the heaviest of goodbyes was reserved for Tata, my grandfather from Chile.
 I remember the airport, the overwhelming scent of coffee, and the muted sounds of farewells all around.
-I was the one boarding the flight, leaving behind the homeland and the old man with a heart full of stories.
+I was preparing to board a flight, leaving behind my mother’s homeland and the old man with a heart full of stories.
 He was in his 90s, a delightful mix of wisdom, wit, and his own brand of quirkiness.
-As I hugged him, I heard him chuckle and say his classic catchphrase, “Buf, buf… para los búfalos.”
-That phrase, odd as it was, became the symphony of our shared moments… and I realized it might be the last time I’d hear it from him.

 Life, it seems, is a sequence of such moments.
 We welcome new experiences, just as we bid farewell to old ones.
 Goodbyes, though bittersweet, remind us of the beauty of having something or someone wonderful in our lives.
 They become the footprints of our journey.